William Hoare(1707-1792), Portrait painter

 Sitter in 6 portraits

 Hoare was apprenticed to the painter and sculptor Giuseppe Grisoni, with whom he travelled to Rome in 1728.
-He returned to England ten years later and moved to Bath, becoming the first fashionable portraitist to settle in that town.
+He returned to England temporarily around 1733 and permanently four years later.
+Moving to Bath in 1739, he become the first fashionable portraitist to settle in that town.
 During the 1740s and 1750s, Hoare portrayed many influential politicians and social leaders, including prime ministers Pitt and Walpole, and the composer, Handel.
 Included amongst his patrons were the Duke of Newcastle, the Earls of Pembroke and Chesterfield, and the Duke of Beaufort.
 With Gainsborough and Sir Joshua Reynolds, he was a founding member of the Royal Academy.
 Hoare was the father of painter and dramatist Prince Hoare.

 by William Hoare

 Discover our BP Next Generation short films made by artists.
 Follow step by step guides in drawing and painting techniques.

 Reflect on your own experiences of lockdown through this easy-to-do from home, photographic exercise.

 Revisit The Encounter exhibition and learn about Renaissance and Baroque drawing methods and materials.